 - The account isn't closed when you use it for a property.
 It's designed for buying a home and retirement, so the hope is you'll return to the account to save for retirement.

 - If the purchase falls through you don't lose out.
 If the property purchase falls through, the funds go back to your bank or building society.
 This won't affect your annual contribution; you'll still be able to contribute up to £4,000 that tax year (unless you already have).

-- You're not supposed to rent the property out if you use it to buy one.
-The Lifetime ISA is supposed to be used only for a residential property.
-However, we've confirmation from the Treasury that if your personal or professional circumstances change after you buy, you will be able to rent the property out...though the Government will still seek to get the bonus money back if you buy the property with the sole intention to let.
+- You're not supposed to rent the property out.
+The Lifetime ISA is designed to help you buy a residential property.
+However, we've confirmation from the Treasury that if your circumstances change after you buy, you'll be able to rent the property out...though the Government will still seek to get the bonus back if you buy with the sole intention to let.
 See Martin's can I rent my property? blog.

 Using the Lifetime ISA for retirement savings

 It's worth remembering that even for the oldest people who can get a LISA, age 60 is two decades away.
 The rules could be changed within that time, for good or bad like any form of retirement savings.

 - You can access the cash on or after your 60th birthday.
 Then you can use it for whatever you like, though see below for warnings on this.

 - You don't have to take it all at once.
 You can make partial withdrawals if you don't need all the cash at age 60.